weaviate/weaviate-io/_posts/blog/2022-07-04-Weaviate-release-1-14.md

 ### Example

 In a hypothetical scenario, you might be importing a large dataset.
 At one point the import process might slow down.
 You could then check your dashboards, where you might see that the vector indexing process is still running fast, while the object indexing slowed down. <br/>
-Then you could cross reference it with another dashboard, to see that the slow down began when the import reached 120 milion objects.<br/>
+Then you could cross-reference it with another dashboard, to see that the slow down began when the import reached 120 million objects.<br/>
 In two steps, you could narrow down the issue to a specific area, which would get you a lot closer to finding the solution.
 Or you could use that data to share it with the Weaviate team to get help.

 ### Try it yourserlf

-Here is an [example project](https://github.com/semi-technologies/weaviate-examples/tree/main/monitoring-prometheus-grafana){:target="_blank"} with:
+Here is an [example project](https://github.com/semi-technologies/weaviate-examples/tree/main/monitoring-prometheus-grafana){:target="_blank"}, it contains:

 * `docker-compose.yml` that spins up Weaviate (without any modules),
 * a **Prometheus** instance,